contentful/slash-developers/docs/tutorials/android/offline-persistence-with-vault.md

     -o, --org-id <id>  Target organization ID
 ~~~

-Your management API token can be aquired through [the CMA documentation website][cma_docs].
+Your management API token can be aquired through [the CMA documentation website][cma_token].
 Once you've obtained the token, execute the following:

 ~~~ sh
 node droidstory-space-creator/index 7hqxd0h2npta 8534526702014a2680fffca1a35b1e0ce5d75a95c5e96464ac438c6c342ca37e YOUR-CMA-TOKEN
 ~~~

 The ID of the new space should be printed, like so:

+    All done
-> All done, space ID:  xxxxxxxxxx
+    Space ID: xxxxxxxxxx
+    Access Token: xxxxxxxxx

 Update the space ID in [Config.java][config_java], and add your CDA access token to the [config.xml][config_xml] file.

 Next we need to invalidate the previous data, as it belongs to the old space.
 To do that we can either uninstall the app, or set the `dbVersion` number to `2` on the `@Space` annotation in [DroidStorySpace.java][droidstoryspace_java].
 Doing so invalidates any pre-existing data and essentially re-creates the database the first time it is used.

-Now that we're through with configurations, you can create new entries or update any existing ones.
+Now that we're through with configuration, you can create new entries or update any existing ones in your copied DroidStory space.
 Use the pull to refresh gesture to re-sync, and watch as the content updates.

 # Conclusion